Arc the Lad (video game): Reception

-On release, Famicom Tsūshin scored the PlayStation version of the game a 31 out of 40.
+Arc the Lad was released on June 30, 1995 for the PlayStation in Japan.
 A critic for Next Generation (a USA magazine reviewing the game as an import) gave it four out of five stars, applauding its "deeply-involved storyline", highly attractive graphics, attention to detail, "grand soundtrack which rivals any big-budget Hollywood production", and the overall sense of epic importance conveyed by the game's experience.

 In Japan, Arc the Lad sold 697,000 units in 1995, making it the ninth best-selling game of 1995.
 Its budget re-release received a "Gold Prize" from Sony in May 1998, indicating sales above 500,000 units in Japan.
 The game sold a total of 1,587,253 units in Japan.

 North American release

 Despite the popularity of the game in Japan and considerable demand for a North American release, Sony Computer Entertainment of America (SCEA) opted not to localize the game.
-Two different third-party publishers in the USA offered to translate and publish the game, but SCEA refused to license the game for a release in North America.
+Two different third-party publishers in the USA offered to translate and publish the game, but SCEA refused to license it for a release in North America.
 This decision prompted a deluge of letters and emails calling for a North American release, and in early 1996 SCEA caved and announced that Arc the Lad would be released in North America in the fourth quarter of 1996.
 As the planned release date approached, insiders said the North American release would contain both Arc the Lad and Arc the Lad II, with an end-of-game save being used to unlock the second game.
 This release was later cancelled.

-However, a North American localization did eventually appear as part of Arc the Lad Collection in 2002.
-While the game remains mostly unchanged, the color during movie sequences was changed from 16-bit color to 24-bit color and DualShock vibration support was added.
-Other changes include Sumeria becoming Seirya, Ramada becoming Amaidar, and Alibarsha becoming Zariban.
+However, a North American localization did eventually appear as part of Arc the Lad Collection in April of 2002 for the PS1, a year and a half after the PS2's October 2000 release in North America.
+While the game remains mostly unchanged, the color during movie sequences was altered from 16-bit color to 24-bit color and DualShock vibration support was added.
+Localization changes include westernizing names; Sumeria became Seirya, Ramada became Amaidar, and Alibarsha became Zariban.
+The collection sold decently for the time, selling 51,665 by 2003.